jackcallister/jarsbe.github.io/_posts/2014-10-18-even-better-method-calling.markdown

 ---
 layout: post
-title: Even better object initialization
+title: Even better method calling
 ---

 <p>With Ruby 2.0 there's now an even better way to initialize objects (or call methods) which uses keyword args.
 We can now do this:</p>